-The most common explanation for the green bathwater in anime is that the characters add green colored bath salts.
+The most common explanation for the green bathwater in anime is that the characters add green-colored bath salts.
 In Japan, it is indeed very popular to use bath powder because of its soothing and relaxing effects.
-However, anime creators also do it out of cultural and technical reasons.
+However, anime creators also do it because of cultural and technical reasons.

 Even though the usage of bath salts is a proper explanation for the green bathwater in anime, it is just a part of the real answer.
 Anime creators pay a lot of attention to the colors they use and carefully select them to make you feel in a certain way.
 Besides, they also have to deal with and overcome technical restrictions.
 I will explain to you in detail how the green water helps them with both.

 Detailed Answer Why The Bath Water is Green in Japanese Anime

 You don’t have to watch a lot of anime to come across a bathing scene with green water.
 Very rarely you might be able to witness an anime character using some kind of liquid or bath salt to change the color of their bath.
 However, far more often you will just see them soak in their green bathwater.